 Course Requirements for Non-U.S. Citizen Driver’s Licenses

-Although many states will require courses for a new driver’s license, there are some states that only require you to present your valid driver’s license from your home country as proof of your driving ability due to reciprocal agreements.
+Although many states will require courses for a new driver’s license, some states only require you to present your valid driver’s license from your home country as proof of your driving ability due to reciprocal agreements.

 Testing Requirements for Non-U.S. Citizen Driver’s Licenses

 Whether in addition to driver education courses or completely separate, most states require some form of testing to receive a new driver’s license.
-You may be asked to complete a road test, which measures your ability to safely drive and follow the rules of the road.
+You may be asked to complete a road test, which measures your ability to drive and follow the rules of the road safely.
 Other testing possibilities include road rules and sign tests and vision and hearing tests.

 In some states, multiple testing languages may be available.